Royal engagement exposes Britain's 'quiet and unique brand of racism'

-LONDON — Disparaging reactions to Prince Harry's relationship with actress Meghan Markle have highlighted that racism and class snobbery remain alive in British society.
+LONDON — Disparaging reactions to Prince Harry's relationship with actress Meghan Markle have highlighted the racism and class snobbery that persist in British society.

 The American will become the first person who identifies as biracial to join the upper echelons of the U.K.'s royal family when she marries Harry in May.

-Note: CORRECTION (Dec.
-2, 2017, 11:50 a.m., ET): An earlier version of this article misspelled the last name of a British comedian.
-Her name is Gina Yashere, not Yahere.